fwang2/pi/README.md

 On the OLCF's Summit production file system, a 250 PB, GPFS-based parallel file system, we measured over 200,000 ops/seconds scanning rate, on a single IBM POWER9 node running with 128 threads.
-It should be more than sufficient for regular use.
+It should be decent for regular use.

 That said, HPC